Giora Godik: Musical producer

 Godik entered Israeli show business in the mid-1950s as an impresario specializing in the import of foreign entertainers.
 Among the individual performers brought to Israel was Marlene Dietrich, who told Meyer Weisgal in 1960 that she would like to him to arrange a visit for her to Israel and perform there simply for the cost of her transportation.
 Weisgal relates that he chose Godik, who was so happy with the idea that he immediately flew to Paris to make the arrangements.
 Her performance was an outstanding success, with fourteen curtain calls.
 At the end, she said to the audience, "We have suffered, you and I, during those terrible years [of the Holocaust].
 If there is any consolation or comfort for the incalculable suffering of your people and my people, your warmth and affection has restored in me my faith in humanity.
 I love you dearly."

+In 1963, he purchased the Alhambra Cinema in Jaffa, an Absentee Property (a property of a Palestinian, expropriated after the Nakba).
 Giora Godik later specialized in "lavish production of international musicals," produced for the Israeli stage.
 His productions included Hebrew-language versions of musicals including My Fair Lady,(1964), The King and I, Man of La Mancha, and Fiddler on the Roof.

 The Hebrew version of Fiddler on the Roof was so successful that Godik decided to produce a second version, this time in Yiddish, the language in which the original Shalom Aleichem stories upon which the musical was based were written.
 With this Yiddish production, based on the translation of Shraga Friedman, "Tevye had come full circle and returned to his mameloshn ("mother-tongue")."

 The productions mounted by Godik made such an impression of Israeli theater goers that the newspaper Ha’aretz credited Godik as "being a primary force in Israel’s emulation of American culture".

 After enormous success with his production of Fiddler on the Roof, Godik "was looking for more musical material," but "After having difficulty finding an American or British musical which would arouse as much interest as Fiddler", he decided to stage "an original Israeli musical," and decided on a musical version of the Mossinsohn play, Casablan.
 That musical, Kazablan, was a tremendous success, with a huge impact in Israel.
 The musical's huge success made "young Jerusalem-born singer" Yehoram Gaon "not only...an overnight singing star, but also a figure of solidarity and pride for people of Sephardic origin, many of whom were entering a theatre for the first time."
 Gaon later reprised his role in the film version.